Open-NET-Libraries/Open.Disposable.ObjectPools/README.md

 # Open.Disposable.ObjectPool
-A set of ObjectPools using Dataflow BufferBlocks to optimize throughput.
+A set of variations on ObjectPool implementations with differing underlying collections.